Athletic Park (Wausau)

 Athletic Park is a baseball stadium located in Wausau, Wisconsin.
-It is the home field of the Wausau Woodchucks baseball team of the summer collegiate Northwoods League.
+It is the home field of the Wausau Woodchucks baseball team and Wausau Ignite softball team, both of the summer collegiate Northwoods League.
 It hosted Wausau Minor League teams during 36 seasons between 1936-1990.

 History

 Athletic Park was built in 1936.
 It sits in a residential area, just north of downtown Wausau, with a stone wall around the perimeter.
 The park was the home of the Wausau Timbers of the Class-A Midwest League until 1990.
 Additions during the era included a roof in 1950, concessions in 1977, and clubhouses in 1981.
 It held seating for 3,850 people.

 After the 1990 season, the Wausau Timbers moved to Geneva, Illinois and became the Kane County Cougars.
 The ballpark has hosted the Wausau Woodchucks of the summer collegiate Northwoods League beginning in 1994.

 Athletic Park was the home of Wausau East, Wausau West, and Wausau Newman high school baseball teams during the 1990s.

 Between the 2013 and 2014 seasons, the ballpark underwent major renovations.
 The grandstand was demolished and replaced with a handicapped accessible one, including an elevator to the three levels.
 The new stadium opened May 30, 2014 for the Woodchucks home opener, which they lost, 6-4.
 The renovations were estimated at $2.7 million.
 More took place in Phase II of 2015-2016 construction, with further improvements totaling $6.5 million.